dreadwarrior/vantomas/README.md

 Evaluate integration of http://serverfault.com/a/316100 (ssh-keygen / ssh-keyscan for ~/.ssh/known_hosts)

+## How to...

+  1.  ...see what hosts would be affected by a playbook before I run it?

+        ansible-playbook playbook.yml --list-hosts

 ## License

 The following directories and their contents are Copyright Thomas Juhnke.
 You